-The study hypothesis is that the adoption of the LCG as a labour monitoring-to-decision tool will enhance the quality of care during labour and birth, reduce use of unnecessary interventions and improve support to women during labour.
+The study hypothesis is that the adoption of the LCG strategy, including use of LCG as a labour monitoring-to-decision tool, will enhance the quality of care during labour and birth, reduce use of unnecessary interventions and improve support to women during labour.
 This can reduce unnecessary intrapartum CS use.